Introduction by the PCC

 The Rural Crime Project for Warwickshire

-Through all of these measures I want the message to go out that Warwickshire is not a soft-spot for rural crime.
-This will help to ensure that we can enjoy all of the benefits our beautiful county affords us.
+Through these measures I want the message to go out that Warwickshire is not a soft spot for rural crime.
+By bringing the police and communities together through Rural Watch, we can ensure that everyone gets to enjoy the benefits our beautiful county affords us, without being blighted by crime.

 Warwickshire Police and Crime Commissioner